image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Pineapple Crisp

-For pineapple lovers!
-This Pineapple Crisp is loaded with fresh pineapple chunks, topped with a brown sugar streusel, and baked until golden!
+Pineapple lovers, this one’s for you!
+This Pineapple Crisp is loaded with juicy pineapple chunks, topped with a brown sugar streusel, and baked until caramelized and golden.
 SO good with vanilla ice cream!
-Easily gluten free dessert.

 pineapple crisp in square white individual baking dish with scoop of ice cream

-Because Pineapple Squares and Pineapple Meatballs and Pineapple Fruit Dip and Pineapple Salsa on Chicken Tacos.
-I am a pineapple fanatic!
+Okay, okay, I’ll admit it: I’m a pineapple fanatic.
+From my Pineapple Squares and Pineapple Meatballs to my Pineapple Fruit Dip and Pineapple Salsa on Chicken Tacos, I’ve probably put pineapple in just about everything.

 overhead image of square white individual baking dishes with pineapple crisp on grey background